ShyamRaj/react-stickky/README.md

  - **scrollIndex** - @scrollIndex y=100 the stickyness will apply to the wrapped component
  - **isSticky** - A function that takes true or false to toggle stickyness
  - **stickyWidth** - Takes width if passed or defaults to 100%

-### Changelog

-_2.1.2_
- - Added debounce to the on scroll events
- - added a buffer around scrolling calculations